» Sport Management «

-This is an introductory course in which students cover the major functional areas of business, including economics, entrepreneurship, management, marketing, finance, and their more specialized sub functions.
-This course also covers the foundations of American business, including the nature of the free enterprise system, business's social responsibilities, and the structure of American business in the global market business.
-Business career opportunities will be discussed and explored.
-(Prerequisites: College level reading).
-(3 C/3 lect).
+This is an introductory course in which we will cover the major functional areas of business, including management, marketing, finance, and their more specialized sub functions.
+In addition, we will cover the foundations of American business, including the nature of the free enterprise system, businesss social responsibilities, and the structure of American business.
+Attention will also be given to the international dimensions of modern business.
+College level reading is recommended for this course.
+(Prerequisites: None).
+(3 C).

 This is a survey course which will provide the student with a basic understanding of the American legal system and its processes and an enhanced understanding of its affect on the modern global business environment.
-Topics include an introduction to American and international law, ethics and social responsibility, cyber law, litigation and alternative dispute resolution, administrative law, constitutional law, criminal law, torts, contracts, cyber crimes and torts contracts, consumer protection, intellectual property, employment relationships, and business formation.
-(Prerequisites: College level reading and writing skills or permission of instructor).
-(3 C/3 lect).
+Topics include an introduction to American and international law, ethics, litigation and alternative dispute resolution, administrative law, constitutional law, criminal law, torts, contracts, employment/labor law, consumer protection, intellectual property and real estate law.
+College level reading and writing skills are recommended for this course.
+(Prerequisites: None).
+(3 C).

 This course provides an analysis of the functions performed by managers of all types of organizations.
 Current applications in: strategic planning and control, managing workplace dynamics, managerial ethics and corporate social responsibility, leadership, teamwork in organizations, and developing effective communications will be emphasized.
 (Prerequisites: College level reading, math, and problem-solving proficiency).
 (3 C/3 lect).